 Managing Liquidity Risk

-Liquidity risk matters when an asset manager wants to sell securities, but it is particularly important when it is forced to sell, such as selling to meet redemptions.
+Liquidity risk matters when an asset manager wants to sell securities, but it is particularly important when the asset manager is forced to sell, such as selling to meet redemptions.
 We believe that liquidity risk management is an essential part of the portfolio management process.
 During the financial crisis, certain sectors of the market essentially ceased trading.
-Other examples of market stress experiences—such as in the surprise rate hike of 1994, the Taper Tantrum of 2013, the oil market collapse in 2014, and the credit volatility spike of December 2018—have also demonstrated how quickly liquidity can change.
+Other examples of market stress experiences—such as in the surprise rate hike of 1994, the Taper Tantrum of 2013, the oil market collapse in 2014, the credit volatility spike of December 2018, and the COVID-19 pandemic—have also demonstrated how quickly liquidity can change.
 In instances like these, market participants will find that liquidity can dry up entirely, or that they need to execute smaller trades or take more time to find buyers.
 We have seen how much the cost to sell various securities increases during a bout of illiquidity as compared to periods of lower market stress.

 Managing liquidity risk has always been an integral part of Guggenheim’s investment process.
 One of the foundational tenets of our investment philosophy is that searching for value outside traditional benchmarks can uncover investments that offer attractive returns with low correlations, and limited duration and credit risk.
 However, identifying suitable investments outside traditional benchmarks also requires a careful analysis of instrument liquidity to build portfolios that are consistent with potential liquidity requirements of investors.
 For these reasons, Guggenheim has always made liquidity risk management a feature of our security underwriting process.
 Our dedication to and process for managing liquidity risk applies to all institutional separately managed accounts and open-ended mutual funds we manage.
 Our liquidity risk management framework includes liquidity-focused responsibilities shared by individuals across the entire investment process, as well as a dedicated Liquidity Risk Officer.
 In addition, we have established in our mutual fund complex well-defined Liquidity Risk Management Policy and Procedures to comply with the Company Liquidity Risk Management Programs rule—also known as SEC rule 22e-4 (see box below).